Maine Gun Rights Guide for Medical Cannabis Patients

-Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in Maine?
+Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in ME?

 The short answer is “yes”.

-Can You Take Your Gun to a Dispensary in Maine
+Can You Take Your Gun to a Dispensary in ME

 The purchase of a handgun from a private individual does not necessitate a permit, background check, or weapons registration.

 Without a permit, open and concealed carry are both permitted in Maine.
 Anyone legally allowed to own a handgun at least 18 years old is eligible for open or concealed carry.